mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### QUEST 2.1: THE BLACK ARCHIVE (Level 6)

-**Hook:** After surviving Raven's Rest, heroes receive a mysterious message: *"If you seek truth about House Blackwood, come to Kaer Thandros.
+**Hook:** After surviving Raven's Keep, heroes receive a mysterious message: *"If you seek truth about House Blackwood, come to Kaer Thandros.
 Midnight, three days hence.
 Come alone.
 Bring the Component.
 Trust no one. - A Friend in the Shadows"*

 ---

-#### TRANSITION FROM RAVEN'S REST
+#### TRANSITION FROM RAVEN'S KEEP

 **AFTERMATH OF QUEST 1.4:**